When designing employee training, a primary goal is to ensure that knowledge is actually retained and not simply forgotten shortly afterwards.

 Find out more about how micro-learning can support your compliance training.

-4. Maximising training impact through great storytelling
+4. Maximising training impact by great storytelling

 Stories help us connect with people and the world around us, which is why including the power of stories in an e-learning course will make its contents far more compelling and much harder to forget!